RedisLabs/redislabs-docs/content/rc/security/private-service-connect.md

 Larger clusters are more likely to experience increased latency with Private Service Connect versus VPC peering.
     {{</note>}}

+Consider using VPC peering and Private Service Connect in parallel for the following situations:

+- When migrating from one connectivity solution to the other.

+- If different applications need to connect to the same database but have different latency or security requirements.

 ## Set up Private Service Connect {#setup-psc}

 To set up Private Service Connect, you need to: